 Hillside sites lend themselves to split level homes.
 The great thing about a split level home design, is the freedom to have separate zones for living and sleeping or for kids and parents.

 Many people are attracted by the sometimes reduced price of hillside sections.
 But it pays to keep in mind that building on a hill will have higher build costs than building on a flat site.
 Additional build costs can include the need for significant earthworks, construction of retaining walls, scaffolding hire, engineering requirements, special drainage solutions.
 And generally increased labour costs.

-Good design is the key to minimising extra costs.
+Good hillside house design is the key to making your build cost effective.
 By designing your home to work in with the existing contours of the sloping site, you can reduce the costs associated with excavation and retaining walls.
 A common solution to building on a slope where the access is from the bottom of the section, is to build the garage under the house at basement level.
 Where the access is at the top of the section, it makes sense to have the garage at street level and have the home flow down the slope.